Romanian Tomato Soup- Dairy Free– a delicious version of the American classic tomato soup. This recipe is not made with dairy or flour.

 Heat up the oil in a soup pot on medium high and add the chopped vegetables.
 Saute them for few minutes until the flavor is developed.

-Simmer the soup until the vegetables are tender.
+Simmer the soup until the vegetables are tender, about 30 minutes.

-Add the pasta(or the rice) and let it cook for 7-8 minutes or until the rice or the pasta are tender)
+Add the pasta(or the rice) and let it cook for 7-8 minutes or until the rice or the pasta is tender.

 Serve it warm or cold as you prefer.